Bray Wyatt

 Windham Lawrence Rotunda (May 23, 1987 – August 24, 2023), better known by his ring name Bray Wyatt, was an American professional wrestler.
-He was best known for his tenure in WWE from 2009 until his death in 2023.
+He was best known for his tenures in WWE from 2009 to 2021 and again from 2022 until his death in 2023.

 Rotunda was a third-generation wrestler, following in the footsteps of his grandfather Blackjack Mulligan, his father Mike Rotunda, and his uncles Barry and Kendall Windham.
-His younger brother Taylor is also a wrestler under the ring name Bo Dallas.
+His younger brother Taylor Rotunda also worked with WWE on two separate tenures under the ring names Bo Dallas and his alter ego Uncle Howdy.
 Alongside his brother, he held the FCW Florida Tag Team Championship twice while in WWE's then-developmental territory, Florida Championship Wrestling (FCW).
 He wrestled under various ring names between 2008 and 2012 in FCW, and wrestled on WWE's main roster from 2010 to 2011 as a member of The Nexus under the ring name Husky Harris.

 After returning to WWE's developmental territory, which had been rebranded as NXT, Rotunda was repackaged as Bray Wyatt.
 Portrayed as the villainous leader of a bayou-dwelling cult called The Wyatt Family, he returned to the main roster alongside Wyatt Family members Luke Harper and Erick Rowan in 2013.
 He subsequently became a one-time WWE Champion, two-time WWE Universal Champion, one-time SmackDown Tag Team Champion (alongside Harper and brief Wyatt Family member Randy Orton under the Freebird Rule), and one-time Raw Tag Team Champion (with Matt Hardy).

-After a hiatus from August 2018 to April 2019, Wyatt returned with a new split personality gimmick, which saw him switch between the two characters of a Mr. Rogers-esque children's TV host named Bray Wyatt and a grotesque monster resembling an evil clown called The Fiend.
-He was released from WWE in July 2021, but returned in October 2022 with a new character that claimed to be his "real-life" self, though he gradually reincorporated his previous personalities in addition to new ones.
-In what would become his only televised match during this return, he defeated LA Knight in January 2023.
-He took a medical hiatus in February due to a COVID-19 infection, and died of a heart attack caused by complications from that infection in August at the age of 36.
+After a hiatus from August 2018 to April 2019, Wyatt returned with a new split personality gimmick, which saw him switch between the two characters of a Mr. Rogers-esque children's TV host named Bray Wyatt and a grotesque monster resembling an evil clown called The Fiend (previously known as "The Fiend" Bray Wyatt).
+He was released from WWE in July 2021, but returned at the Extreme Rules event in October 2022 with a new character that claimed to be his "real-life" self, though he gradually reincorporated his previous personalities in addition to new ones.
+In what would become his only televised match during this return, he defeated LA Knight in the 2023 Royal Rumble in January.
+He took a medical hiatus in February due to a COVID-19 infection, and died of a heart attack in August at the age of 36.